 - 1. Remove the spout from the upper union by gently pulling the spout gear from below.
-(Rotating back and forth may help.) - 2.
+(Rotating back and forth may help). - 2.
 Wash the spout with the appropriate cleaning solution.
 Use a test tube brush to clean the internal surfaces of the spout and upper union. - 3.
-Rinse thoroughly with clean water and re-assemble.
-When replacing the spout, the timing mark on the stepper motor gear must align with the timing mark on the spout gear.
+Rinse thoroughly with clean water (warm water is best) and re-assemble.
+When replacing the spout, the timing mark on the stopper motor goer must align with the stopper goer must al the timing mark on the stepper motor gear must align with the timing mark on the spout gear.